Jump-Start a career with non-paying acting opportunities

 On this site Casting News Hot Off The Wire! is a frequently updated column presented on the "Media, Entertainment and Performing Arts Industry News and Events" page, and in the opposite corner is a column focused on production work and musical jobs for singers and bands in film and television.

-Also, make sure to check the message board of The Actor’s Checklist, since casting directors, producers and agents frequently post casting notices for audition opportunities.
+Also, make sure to check the Facebook and Twitter page of The Actor’s Checklist, since casting directors, producers and agents frequently post casting notices for audition opportunities.

 Regional, combined theatre auditions